3vot/3vot-cli/readme.md

-### Use 3VOT to build server-less Javascript Apps & more ###
+### Use 3VOT to build top of the line Javascript Apps & Systems ###

-**Brief:**
 There is a new line of apps on the web, they are quick.
 No Click and Wait.
 When you click on their buttons the page does not refresh, it responds instantly.

+**History**
-Initially these apps where build/compiled by a frontend server (php, nodejs, .net, rails), loaded just once on the browser and communicate via AJAX with API Servers.
+Back in the day web apps where build by an application server (php, nodejs, .net, rails) passed trought the server and page needed to be refreshed.
+Single Page Applications where born with Frontend Servers lik NodeJS and Rails, web apps were loaded on the browser and communicate via AJAX with API Servers.

+**Innovation**
-With 3VOT you can build the same app with your favorite framework, you just don't need that server anymore.
-One less moving piece to worry about, and with the Open Source 3VOT Infrastructure it's infinitly scalable.
+With 3VOT you can build the same app with your favorite framework, but we don't need the server anymore **one less moving piece to worry about** and with 3VOT Cloud Architecture it's infinitly scalable.

+**Server-Less Apps**
-This opens up a world of opportunities, because we have innovated a way to build 100% Browser Apps with all the power and simplicity of NODEJS, writing code in modules, reusing code, installing Dependencies from NPM; but finally deploying an static app that can run both standalone or embedded in tradional apps, pages and CMS's.
+This opens up a world of opportunities, because we have innovated a way to build 100% Browser Apps with all the power and simplicity of NODEJS.
+* Write code in modules
+* Reuse code
+* Installing Dependencies from NPM
+* Deploy Standalone or Embbeded in Traditional Apps, Pages or CMS's

+**Mission**
-We build 3VOT looking to provide developers with a great experience, all redudant actions are automated by one line command executed from the command-line.
+We build 3VOT looking to provide developers with a great experience, build and deployment actions are automated by one line command executed from the command-line with 3VOT-CLI.

 [Try the 5 minute getting started](https://github.com/3vot/3vot-cli/wiki/Getting-Started) or read on this introduction.